jamesvickers19/overflow-stack/README.md

 The frontend could perhaps re-use some types the backend defines; it's not using types at all currently.

+## Model and support other types of data

+Some things in the available data like answer score are not used.

 ## Add tests

 Deferred because of time constraints and wanting to not nail things down while design and functionality is evolving.

 ## Add linting

+e.g. eslint

 ## Deployment improvement